msys2/msys2.github.io/web/docs/symlinks.md

 via `cmd /c mklink`, or use an elevated prompt.
 You can check your Powershell version with `$PSVersionTable.PSVersion`.

+There also exist other types of links on Windows, like hardlinks and junctions, which don't require special privileges to create, but have more limitations:

+* [Hardlinks](https://learn.microsoft.com/en-us/windows/win32/fileio/hard-links-and-junctions#hard-links)  (`mklink /h`) can only be created for files and only on the same filesystem, among other limitations.
+* [Junctions](https://learn.microsoft.com/en-us/windows/win32/fileio/hard-links-and-junctions#junctions) (`mklink /j`) can only be created for directories and can't use relative paths, among other limitations.

 ## Known Issues

-As stated above, for the deep-copy to work the target needs to exist for the symlinking to work.
+For the default `winsymlinks:deepcopy` mode in MSYS2 the target needs to exist for the symlinking to work.
 While dangling symlinks are not that common, they can happen easily when unpacking a tar file that contains symlinks.
 If the symlinks is unpacked before the target, then creating the symlink will fail.
 A workaround for this is to unpack the tar file twice, first to create the target while ignoring any symlink creation errors and then to create the symlinks:

 ```bash
 bsdtar -xf "archive.tar.bz2" 2>/dev/null || bsdtar -xf "archive.tar.bz2"